Abraham and Lot had already experienced much with each other, even before their journey to Canaan. Lot's father, Haran, had died years earlier in Ur.

 Abraham and Lot, and their families, were labeled by the existing authorities of the day as part of the Habiru class of people.
 Thus, Abram was identified as "Abraham, the Habiru", living in Canaan.

-Tablets found at sites such as Ebla and Maria Mari contain biblical names such as Abram, Leah, Isaac, Jacob, etc. The tablets shed light on the Habiru, and the daily life of individuals within this era of the Bible.
+Tablets found at sites such as Ebla and from the ancient Hurrians at Mari contain biblical names such as Abram, Leah, Isaac, Jacob, etc. The tablets shed light on the Habiru, and the daily life of individuals within this era of the Bible.

 These documents contain administrative and legal manuscripts that speak of similar events found throughout the biblical narrative.